Agent Mission Control¶

 - Enterprise session filters provide governance visibility across the organization

 - Review is the bottleneck.
-Five parallel sessions only help if one reviewer can evaluate five concurrent PRs without rubber-stamping; otherwise dispatch accelerates churn, not delivery (see parallel agent sessions).
+Five parallel sessions only help if one reviewer can evaluate five concurrent PRs without rubber-stamping.
+Otherwise dispatch speeds up churn, not delivery (see parallel agent sessions).

 - Cloud-only feedback loop.
-Iteration latency is bounded by round-trips to github.com.
+Iteration latency is bound by round-trips to github.com.
 For tight inner-loop work, an IDE-attached session (Copilot agent mode or a local CLI) gives faster steering than a dashboard.

 - Single-repo scoping.
-A Mission Control task scopes to one repository; work that spans repos still needs per-repo decomposition or a multi-repo harness.
+A Mission Control task scopes to one repository.
+Work that spans repositories still needs per-repo decomposition or a multi-repo harness.

 - Silent drift.
-It is easy to dispatch more sessions than you have attention to read logs for — abandoned sessions accumulate unnoticed.
+It is easy to dispatch more sessions than you have attention to read logs for, so abandoned sessions pile up unnoticed.